Binaris00/just_another_config/README.md

 If you use a not existing key, this will throw a Runtime error.

-## How to put a comment or a empty line
+## How to put a comment or an empty line

 Use
 ```java